Fitness Volt

 As a 2014 NPC National Figure Champion, Tina Nguyen quickly established herself as a top talent.
 Furthermore, when she has gone on to win the 2017 San Antonio Pro, she made herself known among female bodybuilders.
 She is known for her incredible physique, while maintaining a very feminine appearance.
 As a result, she has amassed a massive following on Instagram.

 When it comes to her gym work, Nguyen is no slouch.
-Although it is worth noting that the bench press is not a part of her regular routine.
-However she has revealed that she is able to bench more than Barack Obama, who can hit 200lb.
+It is worth noting that the bench press is not a part of her regular routine.
+However, she has revealed that she is able to bench more than Barack Obama, who can hit 200 pounds.

 Dana Linn Bailey bodybuilders